Take advantage of the beautiful British Coastline and visit Cornwall this weekend!

 Crab lines and bait can be purchased from most of the little beachy shops in Padstow and cost about £5 – Great, easy and cheap fun for the whole family!

-Have Fish & Chips by the harbor for lunch.
+Have Fish & Chips in Padstow harbor for lunch.

 Fancy a spot of lunch?
 Rick Stein is slowing taking over many of the eateries in Padstow, but there is a delicious Fish & Chip shop on the corner of the main street.
 Grab yourself some lunch and find a place to sit and enjoy the fresh Padstow air.